JetBrains/teamcity-documentation/topics/installation.md

 [//]: # (title: Installation)
 [//]: # (auxiliary-id: Installation)

+Your instance of TeamCity Cloud is installed automatically after your register an account: no extra actions are required.
+After the server is ready, an invitation link will be sent to your email.
+{product="tcc"}

 >If you are upgrading your existing TeamCity installation, refer to [Upgrade](upgrade.md).
 >
 {product="tc"}